 For 1 year, Ibn Battuta resided and studied in Mecca.
 Afterward, he set off for his next adventure.
 He journeyed to Jidda on the Red Sea inside a small crowded ship called dhow together with other pilgrims.

-It was his first experience traveling at sea and Red Sea can be unforgiving.
+It was his first experience traveling at sea and the Red Sea can be unforgiving.
 The navigation was a difficult path due to storms and may throw the vessel off the course.
 There are also the concerns about pirates and passengers getting sea sick.
 In the end, the wind would help these boat reach their destinations.

-Upon arriving on land, Ibn Battuta was able to lease camels to continue on with the trip.
+Upon arriving on land, Ibn Battuta was able to lease camels to continue with the trip.
 He visited coastal cities and villages in Yemen’s mountains.
 He was also gifted a horse by a sultan in Taiz.

 During this time, Muslim traders had a good control over the west half of the Indian Ocean trade centers.
 Muslim communities grew along Africa’s coast and eventually developed along India and Southeast Asia.
 This part of the world is not predominantly Muslim, it was a minority religion where most locals do not speak Arabic.
 This is the continued path that Ibn Battuta traveled.
 At each country, however, he would meet fellow Muslims who would welcome him.